WICG/webpackage/explainers/signed-exchange-subresource-subtitution-explainer.md

 If there are multiple matching subresource signed exchanges (example: script.js.sxg and image.jpg.sxg), the UA must check that there is no error in the all signed exchanges (eg: sig matching, URL matching, Merkle Integrity error) before processing the content of the signed exchanges.
-This is intended to prevent the distributor from encoding a tracking ID into the set of subresources it prefetches. this means that the UA can use the subresource signed exchanges only when they are defined in the header.
+This means that the UA can use the subresource signed exchanges only when they are defined in the header.
+This is intended to prevent the distributor from encoding a tracking ID into the set of subresources it prefetches.
+And to prevent the distributor from selecting a version of the subresource that isn't compatible with the selected version of the main resource, which might introduce a security hole.

 ## Can’t we have a global SignedExchangeCache?
 If we can have a global SignedExchangeCache, we can use the all signed exchanges